Spankadin/Saros-Wiki/docs/History & Lore/Legends/Golden Grouper.md

 ---

-Legend tells of a massive golden grouper the size of a whale somewhere out in the depths of [[Bishop's Bay|Bishop's Bay]].
+Legend tells of a massive golden grouper the size of a whale somewhere out in the depths of [[../../Maps & Geography/Landmarks/Waters/Bishop's Bay|Bishop's Bay]].